DHTMLX/docs-kanban/docs/guides/configuration.md

 ### Color type

-The editor field of **color** type you can set in the following way:
+The editor field of **color** type can be set in the following way:

 ~~~jsx {3-12}
 new kanban.Kanban("#root", {